 Roth TSP Eligibility & Contribution Limits

-Another benefit adopted from the Roth 401K plan is an absence of income limitations for plan participation.
-All Thrift Savings Plan participants can contribute to the Roth TSP this retirement plan regardless of how much money they make.
-This differs from Roth IRA contribution limits which are tied to income.
+Another benefit adopted from the Roth 401(k) plan is an absence of income limitations for plan participation.
+All Thrift Savings Plan participants can contribute to the Roth TSP regardless of how much money they make.
+This differs from Roth IRA contribution limits, which are tied to income.

 The Roth TSP contribution limits will be the same as all TSP contribution limits, regardless of whether you invest in the Roth option or the traditional option.